shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

     - Snowflake Username: SNOWFLAKE_BACKUP

     - Snowflake Password: 8UpfRpExVDXv2AC1

+    >**Note:** Please Do Not enter the wrong username or password more than three times, as this will lock the Snowflake account for everyone.
+If you’re having trouble logging in, please contact `cloudlabs-support@spektrasystems.com` instead of trying multiple times.

 14. Notice the **SnowflakeData** folder has Supplier dimension and PO(Order / Spend) fact.